 - Sea Level Rise Scenario Selection: The existing vacant structure is located directly adjacent to the shoreline where it could be exposed to storm surge and wave hazards.
 The functional lifespan of the rehabilitated structure is 25 years.
 The consequence of the structure being flooded is low as the structure is not a critical asset.
-The project manager selects the 2050 most likely sea level rise estimate (11 inches) as the appropriate scenario for planning.
-The project manager also selects the 2050 upper range sea level rise estimate (24 inches) and the 5-year and 100-year flood events for the potential development of adaptation strategies (i.e. adaptive management). - Vulnerability Assessment: The visitor center would have a high exposure rating based on its location, and a medium sensitivity rating since it could be temporarily closed after a flood event until it is repaired.
+The project manager selects the 2050 Intermediate (1 foot) sea level rise estimate as the appropriate scenario for planning.
+The project manager also selects the 5-year and 100-year flood events for the potential development of adaptation strategies (i.e. adaptive management). - Vulnerability Assessment: The visitor center would have a high exposure rating based on its location, and a medium sensitivity rating since it could be temporarily closed after a flood event until it is repaired.
 It would have low adaptive capacity since the existing building was constructed without consideration of potential future flooding and may only partially recover from a flood event. - Risk Assessment: Although damage from an extreme flood event could be moderate to high, the building could likely be repaired.
 Both the cost to repair the building and its potential disruption of service are considered acceptable.
-The temporary loss of the visitor center after a flood event would have minimal consequence to the public (no health or safety effects), resulting in an overall low risk. - Adaptation Planning: The building is proposed to be retrofitted to meet flood resistant building standards, and shoreline improvements are planned that will make the overall site resilient to inundation by a 5-year flood event with 11 inches of sea level rise.
-The adaptation plan identifies adaptive capacity opportunities -and potential shoreline improvements that can be constructed to make the site more resilient to a 5-year storm surge event if sea level rise tracks with the upper bound of 24 inches sea level rise by 2050.
+The temporary loss of the visitor center after a flood event would have minimal consequence to the public (no health or safety effects), resulting in an overall low risk. - Adaptation Planning: The building is proposed to be retrofitted to meet flood resistant building standards, and shoreline improvements are planned that will make the overall site resilient to inundation by a 5-year flood event with 1 foot of sea level rise.
+The adaptation plan identifies adaptive capacity opportunities and potential shoreline improvements that can be constructed to make the site more resilient to a 5-year storm surge event by 2050.
 The adaptation plan also identifies short term closure strategies for more severe storm surge events.